-- One-third or more of Directors are Independent Outside Directors, and Directors who do not concurrently serve as Executive Officers constitute the majority of the total number of Directors. - The Chairman of the Board is selected from among Directors not concurrently serving as Executive Officers. - 2) Nominating, Audit and Compensation committees - Each committee is composed of three or more Outside Directors and two Inside Directors. - The Chairman of each committee is selected from among the Outside Directors. - The President and CEO is not selected as a member of the Nominating, Audit or Compensation committee.
+- One-third or more of Directors are Independent Outside Directors, and Directors who do not concurrently serve as Executive Officers constitute the majority of the total number of Directors. - The Chairman of the Board is selected from among Directors not concurrently serving as Executive Officers. - 2) Nominating, Audit and Compensation committees - Each committee is composed of around five members, and a majority of its members is Outside Directors. - The Chairman of each committee is selected from among the Outside Directors. - The President & CEO is not selected as a member of the Nominating, Audit or Compensation committee.

-[The reason for non-compliance with Japan's Corporate Governance Code]
+[The reason for non-compliance with Japan's Corporate Governance Code] Updated